Amber Rudd, UK work and pensions secretary resigns from Cabinet | DW | 07.09.2019

 Rudd told the Sunday Times that she will now quit the Conservative party and will sit as independent in her constituency.

-The resignation ends a stormy week for Johnson as leader of the Conservative Party which saw his bid for a general election, as well as the key vote to stop legislation that would prevent Britain from leaving the European Union without a divorce deal rejected.
+The resignation concludes a decisively stormy week for Johnson as leader of the Conservative Party which saw MPs reject both his bid for a general election, his own brother resigning from the party, as well as the key vote to stop legislation that would prevent Britain from leaving the European Union without a divorce deal.
 The latter saw the mass rebelling of the 21 MPs who were then sacked from their party.

+On quitting Jo Johnson said he had been"torn between family loyalty and the national interest."

+Boris Johnson has been adamant that the UK will leave the EU on the agreed leave date of the 31 October, saying that he would rather be "dead in a ditch" than seek a postponement, which he sees as leaving the government and Parliament with no obvious solution.

+In order to break this deadlock over Brexit he has attempted a number of approaches,including proroguing parliament in addition to the latest calls for a general election.
+There is due to be a further vote on whether or not to hold a general election on Monday, where Johnson needs two-thirds of the House of Commons to vote in favor of calling an election.

-Labour and other opposition parties are unwilling to go to the polls in a general election unless they can ensure that Johnson will not take the UK out of the EU on October 31 without a withdrawal agreement.
+However, Labour and other opposition parties are unwilling to go to the polls in a general election unless they can ensure that Johnson will not take the UK out of the EU on October 31 without a withdrawal agreement.
+This followed meetings by Labour Party leader Jeremy Corbyn on Friday with the UK main opposition parties: the Liberal Democrats, the Scottish National Party and Welsh party Plaid Cymru.

-Among the 21 who were sacked from the Conservative party this week were several prominent members including Churchill's grandson and Minister for Parliament, Sir Nicholas Soames, as well as Philipp Hammond, the conservative party former chancellor.
+Among the 21 who were sacked from the Conservative party were several prominent members including Churchill's grandson and MP, Sir Nicholas Soames, as well as Philipp Hammond, the conservative party former chancellor, and the longest-serving Conservative in Parliament, Ken Clarke.

 kmm/sms (Reuters, dpa)